-Eugene believes our lives are about collecting stories about our time on earth, which we enjoy telling our friends, and which help us make sense of the world.
-They help us connect with others, build trust, and they make life warmer and more enjoyable.
-So why is it that people used to collect in cafes to hear stories, but these days seem to take less time to tell their own history, or hear others'?
-During the pandemic, we came to realise that if we do not leave the house each day, there are fewer stories, because they come from contact with colleagues, lovers and strangers, combining with situations, places and ideally some form of novelty or innovation.
+Eugene believes our lives are about collecting stories of our time on earth, which we enjoy telling our friends, and which help us make sense of the world.
+They help us connect with others, build trust and empathy, and they make life warmer and more enjoyable.
+So why is it that people used to collect in cafes to hear stories, but rarely do that now?
+During the pandemic, we discovered that by not leaving the house each day, there are fewer stories, because they come from contact with colleagues, lovers and strangers, combining with situations, places and ideally some form of novelty or innovation.
 We need them, and only miss them when they are not being created or told.

 Songs with stories inside them used to be mainstream pop music, from Joni Mitchell, Simon & Garfunkel, Cat Stevens, Joan Armatrading, Rolling Stones, Beatles, Neil Young and Sandy Denny.
-These days, songs are more fractured, bling and about effects than a narrative arc.
+These days, songs are more fractured, bling and about effects instead of a narrative arc.
 Shame.

 We are even interested in establishing, along with Christiane Bertolini, a new Storytelling section of the Gewerbeordnung, to bring together all the different people who use this art in their work.
 We see it as much broader than just people who write and publish books.
 Marketing, teachers, journalism, artists, city-planning, cafe-owners, architects, tour guides, sportspeople, parents, entrepreneurs, cabaret stars, Presidents Obama and Mandela, movie-makers all can use the vision and inclusive joy of a good story.
 Stories allow us to play together, to dream, to envision a better world, to experience wonder.

-Eugene, as the child of Irish parents, knows that not all these stories need to be true, but their power increases if they come out of real-life situations, which other people can relate to.
+Eugene, as a child of Irish parents, knows that not all these stories need to be true, but their power increases if they come out of real-life situations, which other people can relate to.
 He remembers as a child, after church on Sundays, going to the pub all dressed up, and his uncle Peter asking if anybody had ever heard about the time he.... and so would begin an 8-minute sparkling monologue about some part of his experience.
 People would pull up chairs to join in the listening, and laughing.
 These tales can offer escape from the everyday.

-So come join us in our storytelling project - because our walks, parties, social-dining projects and teaching are built on sharing our perspectives and passions.
+So come join us in our storytelling project - because our walks, parties, social-dining projects and teaching are built on sharing our passions and perspectives.
 Because Eugene is not a classic tour guide, and nearly all the people on our tours are Viennese, so our events are essentially full of stories and exchange, with everybody joining in.

 Here are just a few of our events which include storytelling elements: